NitroxNinja/orbiterAll/Documentation/NOVA_Autonomous_Car.md

 Then we have path planning which is a whole 'nother fiasco of it's own.
 Dynamic occupancy grids, cost function following (NetworkX provides an algorithm to follow the cost function)

 One article I stumbled across evolves SLAM KISS-ICP and combines it with the usage of an 6-axis IMU (inertial measurement unit, x,y,z,roll, yaw, pitch).
 This method is called LIO-EKF (LiDAR Inertial Odometry using Extended Kalman Filter).
 The advantage of using a IMU comes with having a higher frame rate of readings (think more than 1000Hz) so you can measure how far you went forward, how much you turned, etc.

+For more resoures on what a Kalman filter is, it essentially takes noisy readings from a multiple sensors around the car that read position, heading, etc., and estimates the true value by linearizing these readings, knowing that the system is dynamic.
+An extended kalman filter is just that but on steroids, knowing that the dynamic system is nonlinear, and it has to do a whole extra math of trying to linearize a nonlinear system.

 The problem comes with that using an IMU alone leaves localization prone to a lot of noise, or misrepresented readings from the environment.
 But if you have a LiDAR to sort of validate where you are, you can update the usage of a IMU per every point cloud generated.
 Thus, the interpolation of the various spots the car may have been is made a little more accurate, limiting drift and such.
 This is the part of what an "extended kalman filter" is, which takes a variety of sensors inputs and intreprets it to give a more accurate number/results for the computer.